DataBiosphere/data-portal/content/about/platform/data-use-agreement.md

 ---
 date: "2018-05-03"
-description: "Data Use Agreement for the HCA DCP."
+description: "Data Use Agreement for the HCA Data Portal."
 path: "/about/platform/data-use-agreement"
 subTitle: ""
 title: "Data Use Agreement"